Toyota Mirai running costs

 |N/A||60 months / 100,000 miles||12 months||£1,714.57 / £3,429.14|

 If you want to impress the neighbours with the first fuel-cell car on your street, it’s going to cost you.
 Buy a Mirai outright and the sticker cost of £66,000 puts it head-to-head with some impressive plug-in hybrid and battery-powered electric rivals.
-That’s the price of being an early adopter though, and people who know about such things tell us that by the mid-2020s, Toyota fuel-cell cars should have reached price parity with more established hybrid alternatives.

 There’s a bit of good news in the fact that Toyota’s £750-a-month lease also includes fuel.
 That seems expensive, but when you knock off the £200 or so Toyota reckons users might typically spend at the hydrogen pump, the £500 left over isn’t so savage compared to rates for similarly specified executive cars.
 If you want to drive on batteries, it’s about the same cost per month as the Tesla Model S.

 The Benefit-in-Kind tax rate for company drivers is low at 9%, and with zero tailpipe emissions you’ll always be first in the queue for exemptions from environmental penalties like the London Congestion Charge.
+Even so, the purchase cost, fuel costs that are high compared to battery electric vehicles, and with depreciation that's unpredictable at best makes for an expensive ownership proposition.

 Toyota Mirai insurance group